jtierno2/Latexfiles/README.md

-Latexfiles
+LaTeXfiles
 ==========

-Some useful files for writing proposals with LaTex
+Some useful files for writing proposals with LaTeX